 Hematology & Medical Oncology Fellowship

 The Hematology and Medical Oncology Fellowship at NYU School of Medicine trains academic physicians in hematology and medical oncology with a concentration in clinical and research expertise.
-We offer fellows both inpatient and outpatient clinical experience at NYU Langone’s Perlmutter Cancer Center, a National Cancer Institute–designated cancer center.
+We offer fellows both inpatient and outpatient clinical experience at NYU Langone’s Perlmutter Cancer Center, a National Cancer Institute–designated Comprehensive Cancer Center.

-As a fellow, you receive a strong foundation in hematology and oncology medicine with training in an array of healthcare settings, including leading public, private university, and federal hospital systems.
+Fellows receive a strong foundation in hematology and oncology medicine, with training in an array of healthcare settings, including leading public, private university, and federal hospital systems.
 Our fellows participate in outpatient clinics at NYC Health + Hospitals/Bellevue and VA NY Harbor Healthcare System, serving as the primary hematologist and oncologist for a diverse patient population.
 At NYU Langone locations, fellows assist hematologists and oncologists during rounds.

-As a division of NYU Langone’s Department of Medicine, we offer a broad range of research and clinical programs, including cancer stem cell biology, immunology, epidemiology and cancer control, and environmental and molecular carcinogenesis.
-Our fellows benefit from our collaboration with Perlmutter Cancer Center in all aspects of our division, including administration; basic, clinical, and translational research; and patient care.
+As a division of NYU Langone’s Department of Medicine, we offer a broad range of research and clinical programs, including cancer cell biology, cancer genome dynamics, tumor immunology, epidemiology and cancer control, and melanoma.
+Our fellows benefit from our collaboration with Perlmutter Cancer Center in all aspects of our division, including administration, basic, clinical, and translational research, and patient care.

 Our goal is to develop leaders in hematology and medical oncology and encourage a collaborative academic environment that emphasizes clinical skills, scholarly research, and intellectual pursuit.
 We believe in helping each fellow balance clinical autonomy and structured learning.
 We respond to our patients’ healthcare needs no matter their cultural and socioeconomic background and promote mentorship that nurtures our fellows’ personal and professional growth.
 We cultivate camaraderie among all house staff, faculty, nurses, and ancillary staff.